Simon Winchester: Career

 While on assignment in Uganda, Winchester happened upon a copy of James Morris' Coronation Everest, an account of the 1953 expedition that led to the first successful ascent of Mount Everest.
 The book instilled in Winchester the desire to be a writer, so he wrote to Morris, seeking career advice.
-Morris urged Winchester to give up geology the very day he received the letter, and get a job as a writer on a newspaper.
+Morris urged Winchester to give up geology the same day he received the letter, and get a job as a writer on a newspaper.

 In 1969 Winchester joined The Guardian, first as a regional correspondent based in Newcastle upon Tyne, but later as its Northern Ireland correspondent.
 Winchester's time in Northern Ireland placed him around several events of The Troubles, including the events of Bloody Sunday and the Belfast "Hour of Terror".
 In 1971, Winchester became involved in a controversy over the British press's coverage of Northern Ireland on the floor of the House of Commons when Bernadette Devlin described his role in reporting the shooting to death by British soldiers of Barney Watt in Hooker Street in the morning of Saturday, 6 February 1971.

 After leaving Northern Ireland in 1972, Winchester was briefly assigned to Calcutta before becoming correspondent for The Guardian in Washington, DC, where he covered news ranging from the end of Richard Nixon's administration to the start of Jimmy Carter's presidency.

 In 1982, while working as chief foreign feature writer for The Sunday Times, Winchester was on location for the invasion of the Falkland Islands by Argentine forces.
 Suspected of being a spy, Winchester was held for three months as a prisoner in Ushuaia, Tierra del Fuego.
 He wrote about this event in his book, Prison Diary, published in 1983 and also in Outposts: Journeys to the Surviving Relics of the British Empire, published in 1985 as well as Atlantic: A Vast Ocean of a Million Stories published in 2010, in which he tells of meeting up with one of his jailers many years later.
 In 1985, he shifted to working as a freelance writer and travelled to Hong Kong.
 When Condé Nast re-branded Signature magazine as Condé Nast Traveler, Winchester was appointed its Asia-Pacific Editor.
 Over the following fifteen years he contributed to a number of travel publications including Traveler, National Geographic and Smithsonian magazine.